Mar 07, 2025

 • The identity of the reporting institution where the transaction occurred

 Companies are obliged to send reports to the FIU as soon as suspicion arises.
-AMLA states that the following reasons can be considered sufficient grounds for the report:
+AMLA states that the following reasons can be considered sufficient grounds for a report:

 • Any transaction exceeding such amount as the competent authority may specify